The University will continue to update the campus community as new and relevant information or policy developments arise.

 Throughout the semester, random testing may be required for those who are not vaccinated.
 Any fees associated with testing will be the responsibility of the student.

-The University also will have designated living areas in Peters Hall and Bold Hall for unvaccinated students.
+The University also will continue to have designated living areas in Bold Hall for unvaccinated students.
 Unvaccinated students will be restricted from visiting other residence halls or rooms of vaccinated students.

 In order to live together in the same room, students must be vaccinated to stay in the room assignment.
 Those who are not vaccinated will have designated living space, and roommates may need to change based on vaccination status.